FAQ for Prospective Students

 - Additional requirements vary by program:

-- MOT students: Apply to the Centralized Application Service for Occupational Therapy Programs (OTCAS).
+- Entry-Level OTD students: Apply to the Centralized Application Service for Occupational Therapy Programs (OTCAS).

 - OTD students: Complete the Doctor Occupational Therapy Application and Essay and submit, along with current resume, to Patricia Bowyer, OTR, EdD, Professor and Coordinator of Post-professional Programs.